ESGF/sproket/README.md

 ###  Files Collection

 Note that this search will be applied to the files collection, but don’t worry, it contains the same attributes as the datasets collection.
 To access a specific data set the user will need to specify a dataset_id rather than simply id.

-### Sample Commands

-    # Download according to search.json
-    ./sproket -config search.json

-    # "--" == "-", so --config works just as well as -config

-    # Helpful things to do before actually downloading
-    #  Check help
-    sproket -h
-    #  Check version
-    sproket -version
-    #  Count files
-    sproket -config search.json -count
-    #  Dry-run with verbose output
-    sproket -config search.json -no.download -verbose

-    # Helpful commands for refining search.json
-    #  Check valid field keys that can be used in the "fields" option
-    sproket -config search.json -field.keys
-    #  Check data nodes that can serve the result set
-    sproket -config search.json -data.nodes

-    # A list of HTTP URLs can be recorded for use by a different HTTP Client,
-    #  wget or curl for example
-    sproket -config search.json -urls.only > urls_list.txt

-    # If there is no time to waste
-    sproket -config search.json -no.verify -p 32